 The STARTALK Program is part of a federal initiative to enhance the national capacity for critical language needs.
-STARTALK-LMU's goals are to offer participating students with experience in discipline-based language instruction, focusing on the Performing with Arts and Music and providing extended Mandarin language learning for young learners.
+LMU’s STARTALK program goals are to offer participating students with experiences in discipline-based language instruction, including visual and performing arts and extended Mandarin language learning for young learners.
 LMU maximizes current partnerships with public and charter schools' Mandarin elementary immersion programs.

 Please note the following important information.